k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md

 ### [Reservation Period](/articles/TDM/tdm_architecture/08_entity_reservation.md) Parameter

 An admin user of the environment's owner can reserve entities for an unlimited period.
-However, a tester user is limited and can set a retention period that does not exceed the maximum retention period, defined on the TDM DB.
+However, a tester user is limited and can only set a retention period that does not exceed the maximum retention period, defined in the TDM DB.

 The maximum number of days for the entity reservation is set in the **MAX_RESERVATION_DAYS_FOR_TESTER** parameter.